 “Come and Walk in our Moccasins” was initiated in 2010 as a recruiting strategy to encourage Aboriginal people to apply to the Faculty of Medicine.
 We invite Aboriginal youth, post-secondary and mature students to experience “a day in medical school”, by attending this highly successful initiative, primarily organized and presented by our own Aboriginal medical students.

 We now have students who have successfully entered the Aboriginal Program after attending the Mini-Medical School.
-Since its inception in January 2010, we welcomed 130 Aboriginal participants, encouraging them to pursue their dream of becoming a doctor.
+Since its inception in January 2010, we have welcomed 130 Aboriginal participants, encouraging them to pursue their dream of becoming a doctor.

 The Aboriginal Awareness Week events are organized by the Aboriginal Health Interest Group to encourage learning and discussion around Aboriginal health issues.
 Some of the presentations delivered in January 2012: